 th sea otters, kelp crab simultaneously diving seconds before a Giant Pacific Octopus rose up to my canoe while harvesting the kelp, and so many other stories.
 But that’s for another article.
 I’ll just say that before continuing here, be sure to bookmark for later reading the most erudite information about seaweeds in the Pacific Northwest which is found in articles by Ryan Drum, Ph.D., including his Sea Vegetables For Food & Medicine and his Medicinal Uses of Seaweeds and Bullwhip Kelp (Nereocystis leutkeana): The World’s Tastiest and Easiest Kelp To Eat.

 I’ve taken a couple classes from Ryan, and he points out that all seaweeds on our coast, north of California, are edible if they look healthy.
 However, like any food, any seaweed should be considered individually based on what kind of nutrition a person needs.
 Comparing one seaweed to another is like comparing the health benefits of a meat to a nut, or a carrot to some lettuce.
 Some have high amounts of iodine, which most people are deficient in, but which can toxify and possibly kill you if you eat too much.
 Basically, research your dietary and medicinal needs before consuming a more than one meal of seaweed.

-Seaweeds of the Pacific Coast by by Jennifer & Jeff Mondragon is the best book I’ve found for seaweed identification, with c0lor photos, and the following pages important to study:
+Seaweeds of the Pacific Coast by by Jennifer & Jeff Mondragon used to be the best book for seaweed identification before Pacific Seaweeds (above) camp along.
+This erstwhile book has color photos, and the following pages are important to study:

 - Pg.
 7-8: Structure of Seaweed